-Introduce this conditioner to your hair care regime and see the difference for yourself.
-It contains botanical extracts that will instantly provide moisture and nourishment, leaving you with silky, soft hair.
+Introduce this softening conditioner to your hair care regime and see the difference for yourself.
+The botanical-infused conditioner contains extracts that will instantly provide moisture and nourishment, leaving you with silky, soft hair.
 The Kukui extracts lock in shine and provide moisture and hydration, while the coconut is rich in amino acids and softens the hair.
-Other ingredients like jojoba oil, avocado oil, and sweet almond oil penetrate deep into the scalp’s roots to strengthen it from root to tip and prevent breakage.
+Other nourishing ingredients like jojoba oil, avocado oil, and sweet almond oil penetrate deep into the scalp’s roots to strengthen the hair from root to tip and prevent breakage.
 This leave-in conditioner for rebonded hair is suitable for all hair types and is safe for color-treated hair.
-One of the best conditioners for rebonded hair, it makes the hair strong and you can trust it with your eyes closed.
+One of the best shine-enhancing conditioners for rebonded hair, it makes the hair strong and you can trust it with your eyes closed.
+Here’s a review video detailing a reviewer’s experience of testing it to help you get a better understanding of the product.

 - Intense repair and hydration